slyfox1186/ffmpeg-build-script/README.md

 ### If you start the build ***<ins>let it finish</ins>***

-See the below example on how to put your own token into the script.
+See the below example on how to put your token into the script.
+  - replace both of the `curl_cmd` variables inside the function with your token as shown below

 ```
     git_token='github_pat_blahblahblahblah'